 Conservation of energy - non-viscous, incompressible fluid in steady flow

-A statement of the conservation of energy in a form useful for solving problems involving fluids.
-For a non-viscous, incompressible fluid in steady flow, the sum of pressure, potential and kinetic energies per unit volume is constant at any point.
+The statement of conservation of energy is useful when solving problems involving fluids.
+For a non-viscous, incompressible fluid in a steady flow, the sum of pressure, potential and kinetic energies per unit volume is constant at any point.

 A special form of the Euler’s equation derived along a fluid flow streamline is often called the Bernoulli Equation: